CognizantDS/AgenticSupply/README.md

 ## Script
 ### Agentic Causality
 #### 0. Choose data name
 Hi
 -> Prompts to select a dataset to use for the duration of the chat

 example_data
 -> Stores this as a string in sly_data, and prompts to choose a task

 #### 1. Causal Graph
 visualise the causal graph
 -> Opens the plot in a new webbrowser tab

 refute the causal graph
 -> Opens the plot in a new webbrowser tab, returns text interpretation (LONG !)

 #### 2. Causal Model
 evaluate the graphical causal model (LONG !) <PB: does not return interpretation to the chat>
 -> Returns text interpretation

 generate data from the graphical causal model (for X samples)
 -> Uses OS to save and open the dataframe

 #### 3. Causal Tasks
 ##### Quantifying causal influence
 quantify causal influence via arrow strength
 -> Returns text interpretation

 quantify causal influence via the intrinsic mode
 -> Opens the plot in a new webbrowser tab, returns text interpretation

 ##### Performing root cause analysis
 perform root cause analysis via the anomaly attribution mode  <PB: interpretation is not formatted, only sometimes (prompt engineering ?)>
 -> Uses OS to prompt the user to select the anomalous dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation

 perform root cause analysis via the distribution change attribution mode (LONG !)
 -> Uses OS to prompt the user to select the novel dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation

-perform root cause analysis via the feature importance mode -> Returns text interpretation
+perform root cause analysis via the feature importance mode
+-> Returns text interpretation

 ##### Answering causal what-if questions
-answer causal what-if questions via the intervention mode, with intervention x * 100 on node X -> Uses OS to save and open the dataframe
+answer causal what-if questions via the intervention mode, with intervention X : x * 100
+-> Uses OS to save and open the dataframe

-answer causal what-if questions via the counterfactual mode, with intervention 0 on node Y -> Uses OS to prompt the user to select the dataset from which to generate counterfactuals, Uses OS to save and open the dataframe
+answer causal what-if questions via the counterfactual mode, with intervention Y : 0
+-> Uses OS to prompt the user to select the dataset from which to generate counterfactuals, Uses OS to save and open the dataframe

 ### 4. Use cases
 #### Finding Root Causes of Changes in a Supply Chain
 Reproduce [reference notebook](https://www.pywhy.org/dowhy/v0.13/example_notebooks/gcm_supply_chain_dist_change.html) via the chat.
 Why did the average value of received quantity change week-over-week ?

 Hi
 -> Prompts to select a dataset to use for the duration of the chat

 supply_chain_logistics
 -> Stores this as a string in sly_data, and prompts to choose a task

 visualise the causal graph
 -> Opens the plot in a new webbrowser tab

 perform root cause analysis via the distribution change attribution mode (hardcoded to use week 1 and week 2 as comparison datasets)
 -> Uses OS to prompt the user to select the novel dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation

 #### Causal Attributions and Root-Cause Analysis in an Online Shop
 Reproduce [reference notebook](https://www.pywhy.org/dowhy/v0.13/example_notebooks/gcm_online_shop.html)
 What are the key factors influencing the variance in profit ?
 What are the key factors explaining the Profit drop on a particular day ?
 What caused the profit drop in Q1 2022 ?

 ### Agentic Logistics
 #### 1. Inventory and manufacturing (for a product) :